svn2github/zlib123/source/Spreadsheet/OdfExcel2007Addin/OdfExcel2007AddinSetup/README.txt

 If installation is successful, you should see a new "Open ODF" entry in the “File” menu in Excel.
 It allows you to either import an ODF spreadsheet file or export your current working document as an ODF spreadsheet file (note that during development process, those functionalities might be temporary unavailable).

-Important note: The ODF file opened by the add-in is imported in Microsoft Excel as a read-only DOCX file.
+Important note: The ODF file opened by the add-in is imported in Microsoft Excel as a read-only XLSX file.
 If you want to save it back as ODF, you will have to first make a copy of the document ("Menu>Save As") and then use the "Export as ODF" menu.

 Troubleshooting Guide
 ---------------------